 - Compatible streaming device: Although no cable box is required, you may need to buy a streaming device (Google Chromecast, Roku, Amazon Fire TV) to play content on your TV.
 Check with each provider for a list of supported devices.

 - Digital antenna: You can pick up a digital antenna for $10 to $40 if your live TV streaming package doesn’t include your favorite local channels like ABC, CBS, FOX, NBC and PBS.

-Team Clark has been testing various live TV streaming services over the past few months.
+Team Clark has been testing various live TV streaming services over the past year or so.
 Some of the key differences are price, channel lineup, DVR, supported devices and the ability to watch multiple streams at once.